aerogear-attic/mobile-cli/README.md

 ```
   client           gets a single mobile client in the namespace
   clients          gets a list of mobile clients represented in the namespace
-  clientbuild      get a specific clientbuild for a mobile client
-  clientbuilds     get clientbuilds for a mobile client
   clientconfig     get clientconfig returns a client ready filtered configuration of the available services.
   integration      get a single integration
   integrations     get a list of the current integrations between services